If you ask me, freelance writing is the best way to make money online. Period.

 As a beginner, cold pitching is 100% necessary.
 If you don’t track down the clients you want to work with, you have no chance of writing for them.
 Plus, how else are you going to get clients if you don’t ask?

-The secret to scoring freelance writing jobs for beginners is to craft the perfect pitch and have a few clips in your portfolio.
+For beginners, the secret to scoring freelance writing jobs is to craft the perfect pitch and have a few clips in your portfolio.
 Narrow your targets to businesses that will pay, address the client by name, and include a link to your professional freelance writer blog.